konveyor/analyzer-lsp/docs/providers.md

 * `workspace`: Path to directory where the provider generates debug information such as logs.

 * `depOpenSourceLabelsFile`: Path to a text file, that contains the regex's per line to be added as open-source dependencies.
+The base image already contains a default file at `/usr/local/etc/maven.default.index`.

-* `mavenSettingsFile`: Path to maven settings file (settings.xml) to use
+* `mavenSettingsFile`: Path to maven settings file (settings.xml) to use.

+* `excludePackages`: List of dependency packages on which to add exclude label.

 #### Builtin Provider